aj-floater/Spyder/README.md

 - `include`: Header files directory.
 - `resources`: Resources directory (textures, models, etc.).

+There are summaries for the robot simulation itself in the include directory under all *.md files.

 ## Usage

 Upon running the executable, you will see the 3D simulation window with the spyder robot displayed.
 Use the following controls to interact with the simulation: